clariedm/IDS_Client_Downloads/README_ENGLISH.md

 ```
 The PIN code is 1234.

-After the device is paired you need to connect using the following command line :
+After the device is paired, close the command window and open a new one.
+You will need to connect to the device using the following command line :
 ```
-connect [DEVICE_ADDRESS]
+sudo rfcomm connect 0 [DEVICE_ADDRESS] &
 ```

 # Part 5: Final configurations and reboot